Poppy Support

 Areas of Help Provided by Poppy Support

-Poppy Support is the new brand name for The Royal British Legion’s comprehensive range of welfare services for serving and ex-Service people and their families.
+Poppy Support is the brand name for The Royal British Legion's comprehensive range of welfare services for serving and ex-Service people and their families.

 The Royal British Legion is the leading charity providing financial, social and emotional support to millions who have served or are currently serving in the Armed Forces, and their dependants.
 Nearly 10.5 million people are eligible for our support, that's one in six people in the country.
 It could be you, or someone you know.

 The Legion helps and supports ex-Service people and their dependants in many different ways.
-From grant making to pensions and benefits advice: from counselling and job retraining to pilgrimages: and from home and hospital visits to the provision of full nursing care, the Legion is here to help...
+From grant making to pensions and benefits advice, from counselling and job retraining to pilgrimages and from home and hospital visits to the provision of full nursing care, the Legion is here to help.
 This support includes fighting nearly 36,000 ongoing War Disablement Pension cases for war veterans and each year making around 300,000 welfare and friendship visits.

 Poppy Support in Derbyshire